kchu25/EntroPlots.jl/README.md

 ```
 logoplot(pfm, background)
 ```
-This generates:
+This produces:

 ![pfm](demo/demo.png)

-The plot shows:
+with
 - X-axis: Positions in the PFM
 - Y-axis: Information content (in bits)

-Each stack represents the relative contribution of each base at a given position.
+- Stacked letters: Contribution of each nucleotide

 The `background` is an array representing the background probabilities for A, C, G, and T. These should sum to 1.
 In this example, a uniform background of `[0.25, 0.25, 0.25, 0.25]` is used, assuming equal probabilities for each base.

-## Defaults and Options
-Calling `logoplot(pfm)` uses the default uniform background:
+To use a uniform background, you may simply call:
 ```
 logoplot(pfm)
 ```

-You can remove axes and margins for a cleaner look:
+To create a minimal plot without axes/margins:

 ```
 logoplot(pfm; _margin_=0Plots.mm, tight=true, yaxis=false, xaxis=false)